 ASP.NET Web Deployment using Visual Studio: Introduction

 You develop a web application in order to make it available to people over the Internet.
 But web programming tutorials typically stop right after they've shown you how to get something working on your development computer.
-This series of tutorials begins where the others leave off: you've built a web site, tested it, and it's ready to go.
+This series of tutorials begins where the others leave off: you've built a web app, tested it, and it's ready to go.
 What's next?
-These tutorials show you how to deploy first to IIS on your local development computer for testing, and then to Windows Azure or a third-party hosting provider for staging and production.
+These tutorials show you how to deploy first to IIS on your local development computer for testing, and then to Azure or a third-party hosting provider for staging and production.
 The sample application that you'll deploy is a web application project that uses the Entity Framework, SQL Server, and the ASP.NET membership system.
 The sample application uses ASP.NET Web Forms, but the procedures shown apply also to ASP.NET MVC and Web API.

 This content is also available as a free e-book in the TechNet E-Book Gallery.